Squirreldada/noi_openjudge/README.md

 # noi_openjudge
-my answer of the questions on noi.openjudge.cn
+my answer of the problems on noi.openjudge.cn